-The Company's Board believes that its Stockholders are best served if the Board retains the flexibility to adapt its leadership structure to applicable facts and circumstances, which necessarily change over time.
-Accordingly, under the Company's Corporate Governance Guidelines, the office of Chair of the Board and Chief Executive Officer may or may not be held by the same person.
-Currently, the Chair of the Board is Robert E. Brown, Jr., and the Company's Chief Executive Officer is Arthur S. Przybyl.
+The Company's Board believes that its stockholders are best served if the Board retains the flexibility to adapt its leadership structure to applicable facts and circumstances, which necessarily change over time.
+Accordingly, under the Company's Corporate Governance Guidelines, the office of Chairman of the Board and Chief Executive Officer may or may not be held by the same person.
+Currently, the CEO is Arthur S. Przybyl and the Chairman of the Board is Robert E. Brown, Jr. If re-elected, upon the completion of the Virtual Annual Meeting, Mr. Patrick Walsh will replace Mr. Brown as the Chairman of the Board.
+As previously announced, Mr. Przybyl will depart on May 10, 2020.